Peak Rare Earths

 Post in 2016

-Bayport Management Ltd is a financial services provider founded in 2001 and headquartered in Ebene, Mauritius.
-Through its subsidiaries, the company offers a range of retail financial services across multiple countries, including Mauritius, Botswana, Colombia, Ghana, Mexico, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
-Its product offerings include personal loans, such as payroll and retail loans, as well as savings accounts, flexible deposits, and transaction accounts.
-Additionally, Bayport provides mobile banking solutions, e-wallets, payment kiosks, and ATM services.
-The company also offers various insurance products, including credit insurance, education protection plans, and coverage for hospital and funeral expenses.
-Bayport Management generates revenue primarily through interest income and administration fees associated with its financial products and services.
+Bayport Management Ltd is a financial services company headquartered in Ebene, Mauritius, with operations extending across several countries, including Botswana, Colombia, Ghana, Mexico, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
+Established in 2001, the company specializes in offering a range of retail financial products, including personal loans, savings accounts, flexible deposits, and transaction accounts.
+Additionally, Bayport provides innovative banking solutions such as mobile banking, e-wallets, payment kiosks, and ATM services.
+The company also offers various insurance products, including credit insurance and plans for education, hospital, and funeral coverage.
+Bayport Management generates revenue primarily through interest income and administration fees associated with its financial services.

 Caspian Impact Investments